Past Presidents and Chancellors

 Rebecca M. Blank

 Blank became chancellor in July 2013, bringing with her a deep commitment to educational excellence and innovation.
 An internationally respected economist, Blank served in three presidential administrations before arriving on campus.
-Among the highlights of her tenure was the expansion of access to Wisconsin students through Bucky Tuition Promise, the All Ways Forward campaign, which raised more than $4 billion to support university initiatives, an emphasis on revenue generation and fiscal stability, and steady leadership through the global COVID-19 pandemic.
+Among the highlights of her tenure was the launch of Bucky’s Tuition Promise to expand access to a UW–Madison education for more in-state students; the All Ways Forward campaign, which raised more than $4 billion to support university initiatives; an emphasis on revenue generation and fiscal stability; and steady leadership through the global COVID-19 pandemic.

 John Karl Scholz

-Scholz served as interim chancellor for two months in 2022 between the administrations of Rebecca Blank and Jennifer Mnookin (from June 1 through August 3).
+Scholz served as UW–Madison’s interim chancellor between the administrations of Rebecca Blank and Jennifer Mnookin from June 1 through August 3, 2022.
 Scholz was provost at the time and returned to that position upon Mnookin’s arrival.
-A native of Nebraska, Scholz graduated from Carleton College in Northfield, Minn., and earned his doctorate from Stanford University.
+A native of Nebraska, Scholz graduated from Carleton College in Northfield, Minnesota, and earned his doctorate from Stanford University.
 He joined the UW–Madison Economics Department in 1988.
 Scholz began serving as provost in August 2019 after six years as the dean of the College of Letters & Science.
+In 2023, he was named president of the University of Oregon.

 For more information and photographs of these individuals, visit the UW Archives.